AndradeF87/aura-villas-bali/docs/research/competitive_analysis.md

 ---

-This competitive analysis provides the foundation for AURA's market entry and growth strategy, identifying clear opportunities for differentiation and sustainable competitive advantage in Bali's luxury villa management market.
+This competitive analysis provides the foundation for AURA's market entry and growth strategy, identifying clear opportunities for differentiation and sustainable competitive advantage in Bali's boutique villa management market.